-3.5 Schools should review whether the policies or procedures regarding complaints have been properly followed and suggest appropriate measures to improve the handling of similar cases or prevent similar cases from recurring.
+3.6 The school should review whether the policies or procedures regarding complaints have been properly followed and suggest appropriate measures to improve the handling of similar cases or prevent similar cases from recurring.
 If necessary, the responsible staff may brief the complainant(s) on the follow-up actions that the school has adopted and the results that follow.